nekator/mono/packages/components/src/components/navigation/docs/Vue.md

 You can use Vue Routers `RouterLink` component to define your targets.
 The active style is automatically set once an item receives the `aria-current="page"` attribute.

+For other purposes, `NavigationItems` themselves can also be set to active with their prop `:active="true"`.
+However, this does not guarantee correct a11y.

 ```vue App.vue
 <!-- App.vue -->
 <script>